Dealing with hot flashes, PMS, low libido, mood swings, headaches, anxiety, or unexplained weight gain? Try our Female Hormone Quiz...

 - Do you have difficulty overcoming even the most common cold or illness?

-If you answer yes to the above questions then you may experiencing adrenal fatigue.
+If you answer yes to the above questions, then you may experience adrenal fatigue.

 Have you gone to see a doctor only to be told there is nothing wrong with you or that your symptoms are just a part of aging?

-Fortunately, these symptoms are not a normal part of aging.
-These symptoms are also associated with adrenal fatigue.
+Fortunately, these symptoms are not a normal part of aging but are also associated with adrenal fatigue.

 What Is Adrenal Fatigue?

 The adrenal glands are part of your endocrine system.
-They produce over 50 hormones that are essential for life; however, the top three hormones – glucocorticoids, mineralocorticoids and adrenaline – convert food to energy, regulate blood pressure and control blood flow.
+They produce over 50 essential hormones for life; however, the top three hormones – glucocorticoids, mineralocorticoids, and adrenaline – convert food to energy, regulate blood pressure, and control blood flow.

 - Glucocorticoids help the body normalize blood sugar levels and maintain the inflammatory response in the body.
 These hormones enable the body to convert foods into energy.
 Another way glucocorticoids help the body is by helping the body deal with stress naturally.

-- Mineralocorticoids help the body normalize blood volume and blood pressure..
-This group of hormones maintains the mineral composition in the body, thus effectively balancing the sodium, water and potassium levels in the body.
+- Mineralocorticoids help the body normalize blood volume and blood pressure.
+This group of hormones maintains the body’s mineral composition, effectively balancing its sodium, water, and potassium levels.

-- Adrenaline is used by the body to control the blood flow from the heart to the brain and muscles.
-It also helps regulate the heart rate and aids in converting glycogen to glucose.
+- Adrenaline helps control the blood flow from the heart to the brain and muscles.
+It also helps regulate the heart rate and convert glycogen to glucose.

-Your hormones are produced by several glands, including your adrenal glands.
-The adrenal glands are located above the kidneys and the release of hormones can become fatigued or sluggish when chronic or extreme illness or stress occurs.
-Symptoms vary by patient and by how fatigued the adrenal responses have become.
+Several glands produce hormones, including the adrenal glands.
+The adrenal glands are above the kidneys, and their release can become fatigued or sluggish when chronic or extreme illness or stress occurs.
+Symptoms vary by patient and by how tired the adrenal responses have become.

 Adrenal Fatigue Symptoms

-- Low Blood Sugar – Low blood sugar is directly related to the glucocorticoids in the body.
+- Low Blood Sugar—Low blood sugar is directly related to the body’s glucocorticoids.
 When the adrenal glands do not produce adequate amounts of glucocorticoids, blood sugar regulation is impossible.
-Additionally, the body may crave salty snacks if it is not receiving enough mineralocorticoids.
+Additionally, the body may crave salty snacks without receiving enough mineralocorticoids.

 - Allergies.

-- Upper Respiratory Illnesses, asthma and breathing difficulties.
+- Upper respiratory illnesses such as asthma and breathing difficulties.

-- Low back pain or joint pain, loss muscle tone.
+- Low back pain or joint pain, loss of muscle tone.

 Causes of Adrenal Fatigue